Total 25OH Vitamin D ELISA (BIOHIT)

 Quantitative assay for 25-hydroxyvitamin D

-The BIOHIT Total 25OH vitamin D ELISA is a quantitative immunoassay for the determination of 25-hydroxyvitamins D2 and D3 (25OHD2 and 25OHD3) in serum and plasma, to aid in the diagnosis of vitamin D deficiency, insufficiency or intoxication.
-Making the correct diagnosis depends on the measurement of both 25OHD2 and 25OHD3, both of which are reliably quantified by this assay.
+The Total 25OH Vitamin D ELISA (BIOHIT) is a precise quantitative assay designed to measure 25-hydroxyvitamins D2 and D3 in serum and plasma, playing a crucial role in diagnosing vitamin D deficiency, insufficiency, or intoxication.
+This test is vital because the accurate diagnosis of vitamin D status depends on the measurement of both 25OHD2 and 25OHD3, which are essential for understanding how well the body absorbs calcium.

 The 25OH vitamin D test is a microplate-based competitive enzyme-linked immunosorbent assay (ELISA).
-Samples, controls, and calibrators are added to microtiter plate wells along with incubation buffer, allowing 25OH vitamin D to bind to specific antibodies.
-After washing to remove unbound components, a mixture of biotin-labelled and streptavidin-labelled compounds is introduced, competing for antibody binding sites.
-Subsequent steps involve washing, addition of a chromogenic substrate (TMB), and stopping the reaction.
-The colour intensity, inversely proportional to 25OH vitamin D concentration, is measured to determine levels through calibration curve interpolation.
+This assay involves adding samples, controls, and calibrators to microtiter plate wells with incubation buffer, which facilitates the binding of 25OH vitamin D to specific antibodies.
+Following several precise steps, including the introduction of biotin-labelled and streptavidin-labelled compounds, washing, and the addition of a chromogenic substrate (TMB), the test measures the 25OH vitamin D concentration by interpreting the colour intensity, which is inversely proportional to the concentration.
+This process ensures reliable results through calibration curve interpolation.

 Key Advantages